Character and Citizenship Education

 Character Education

 CCE has also been infused into classroom lessons across a variety of subjects.
-Measures are also undertaken to provide greater support for teachers, such as the expansion of the range of CCE resources available and the provision of training on pedaqogical approaches and classroom strategies regarding the teaching and learning of values.
+Measures are also undertaken to provide greater support for teachers, such as the expansion of the range of CCE resources available and the provision of training on pedagogical approaches and classroom strategies regarding the teaching and learning of values.

 Citizenship Education

-- NE Core Events
+NE Core Events

-- Cohort Citizenship Programmes
+Cohort Citizenship Programmes

-- Publicity of students’ work (via noticeboard, website)
+Publicity of students’ work (via noticeboard, website)

-- Compulsory NE Quiz for the graduating classes (4E and 4N)
+Compulsory NE Quiz for the graduating classes (4E and 4N)

-- Biennial Citizenship Survey for selected Sec 2 and Sec 4 students
+Biennial Citizenship Survey for selected Sec 2 and Sec 4 students

-camp, Maths Trail, ALP, Environmental activities, CCA VIA etc.
+Other activities by departments/CCAs e.g., MT Cultural camp, Maths Trail, ALP, Environmental activities, CCA VIA etc.

 Kolb’s Experiential Learning Model